rohanleach4/Accessibility-Compendium/README.md

 A good design has to be fit for purpose.
 It has to be fit for all the mediums it is going to be viewed on.

-## Be equitable in your design
+## Be equitable in your design process

 > ### Thousands of high street businesses could effectively be turning away the custom of 1 in 5 people by not attracting disabled people, the Minister for Disabled People Mark Harper said today (27 August 2014)
 > #### https://www.gov.uk/government/news/high-street-could-be-boosted-by-212-billion-purple-pound-by-attracting-disabled-people-and-their-families

-Casting aside the billions mentioned, The UK Government has noted that 1 in 5 people can be described as having a disability.
+Casting aside the billions mentioned, The UK Government has noted that 1 in 5* people can be described as having a disability.
 Make sure your product or service can be viewed and enjoyed by everyone, regardless of their ability.
 Do this and the world will be a better place … and … it’s the law.

 ## Opinion and Conclusion
 A good designer will always deliver a more robust and useable product than a great Creative.
 The world needs more Designers.
+##### * _on further investigation, the Government seem to use the phrase '1 in 5' for just about everything ... it would be nice to see a breakdown of how they get those figures_

 # Janet and John stuff